ccweerasinghe1994/my-default-frontend-template/README.md

 ![Alt text](docs/img/17.png)

-this will remove the react error.
+this will remove the React error.

 to fix those issues we will run the linter \